How your property interests & finances are affected by family law matters

 - Other benefits such as the use of a car owned by a company or another person.

-Need a family lawyer?
+Need a property settlement family lawyer in Newcastle?

 We can assist you to ascertain all the assets and liabilities of both parties and advise as to how they should be allocated between you.
 We will need to spend time looking at the history of your relationship and will then be able to give you a clear indication as to what to expect from any property proceedings.
 We will then negotiate on your behalf and prepare all the documentation necessary to formalise the property settlement.